-Should you ever get the chance to drive Going-To-The-Sun Road, you’ll be rewarded with outstanding peaks, sun-glittered valleys, and views that will make you feel tiny—in the best of ways, though.
+Should you ever get the chance to drive Going-To-The-Sun Road, you’ll be rewarded with outstanding peaks, sun-glittered valleys, and views larger than life.
 There’s a reason why it’s crowned one of the most beautiful drives in the world!
-This blog post will include the best Going-To-The-Sun Road stops that you absolutely MUST plan to see, AKA the stops that don’t “suck”—not every stop is worth seeing!
+That’s why today, we’re covering the best Going-To-The-Sun Road stops that you absolutely MUST plan to see.

-And don’t worry, As we continue talking about this scenic drive, I’ll give you a map and some final tips for your trip, so you can go to the road prepared and ready to enjoy.
+In this post, you’ll also find a map and some final tips for your trip, so you can go to the road prepared and ready to enjoy.

 I also wrote up a whole 3 day Glacier National Park itinerary you should totally check out next.
 It’ll help you learn more about the park and plan your trip there!